DataDog/documentation/content/en/account_management/delete-data.md

 ---

 {{< callout url="#" btn_hidden="true" header="false">}}
-  Deleting data using the UI is in beta.
+  Deleting data using the UI is in private beta.
 {{< /callout >}}

 This page explains how to delete data from Datadog.

 ## Delete data through Support

-You can delete data from any product by contacting [support][1] with your request.
+You can delete data from any product by contacting [Support][1] with your request.

 ## Delete data through the UI